ao link

 Howard Sherman

-Howard Sherman is a New York based arts administrator, writer and advocate.
-He is director of the Baruch Performing Arts Center, founder of the Arts Integrity Initiative and author of Another Day’s Begun: Thornton Wilder’s Our Town in the 21st Century.
-Howard has been The Stage’s US columnist since 2012.
-Read his latest column every other Friday.
+Howard Sherman, a veteran of US institutional theatres, is a New York-based arts administrator, writer and advocate.
+He is director of the Baruch Performing Arts Center, a vigorous activist against theatrical censorship, and author of Another Day’s Begun: Thornton Wilder’s Our Town in the 21st Century.
+Howard has been a contributor to The Stage since 2012.

 Recent Articles